PhilipVigus/CV/README.md

 ### Communication

-I excel with verbal and written communication, and am able to break complex issues down into easy to digest chunks so they can be more easily discussed and understood.
+I excel with verbal and written communication, and am able to break complex concepts down into easy to digest chunks so they can be more easily discussed and understood.

-* As a Quality Reviewer at OCN London I often had to communicate difficult feedback to clients, both face-to-face and in writing, while maintaining strong and constructive working relationships
+* As a Quality Reviewer at OCN London I often had to communicate difficult feedback to clients, both face-to-face and in writing, while maintaining strong and constructive working relationships.
+I have sat in a rooms full of hostile teachers, explaining why the course they spent the last year delivering was not up to standard and that their learners could not yet receive their certificates.
+I then had to work with the same staff to improve the course and ensure learners were able to get their awards
-* As a Welfare Benefits Advisor I worked with distressed clients over the telephone, helping them to explain their needs so we could support them

 ### Attention to detail